 Currently, Musang King is like black-market gold.
-It's the most sought after, desired and expensive of all the durian varieties, selling for more than twice the price of a more average durian.
+It’s the most sought after, desired and expensive of all the durian varieties, selling for more than twice the price of average durian.

-That said, it's also the durian most likely to be faked.
-That's right: unscrupulous durian vendors will try to pull a fast one on the naive and sell an average durian under the name and price of the famous Musang King.
+It’s also the durian most likely to be faked.
+That’s right: unscrupulous durian vendors will try to pull a fast one on the naive and sell an average durian under the name and price of the famous Musang King.
 Luckily, all durian varieties have slightly different shapes, colors, and spikes and you can learn to distinguish a true Musang King from a fake.
-Here are 5 tips to identify a true Musang King, as taught to us by the Musang Queen herself, Tina Chong.
+Here are 5 tips to identify a true Musang King, as taught to us by the herself, Tina Chong.
 Thanks again, Tina!